aws/sagemaker-python-sdk/README.rst

 Running an MXNet training script in SageMaker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You run MXNet training scripts on SageMaker by creating ``MXNet`` Estimators.
 SageMaker training of your script is invoked when you call ``fit`` on an ``MXNet`` Estimator.
-The following code sample shows how you train a custom MXNet script ‚Äútrain.py‚Äù.
+The following code sample shows how you train a custom MXNet script ìtrain.pyî.

 .. code:: python